kundnanl/rust/README.md

 We may update this policy from time to time.
 Changes will be reflected in the app and on our support site.

 10. Contact Us
-If you have any questions about this policy, please contact us at:
+If you have any questions about this policy, please contact us at: kevin.gca2004@gmail.com
-📩 support@askaclassmate.app (or your real email address)